All Episodes

 These voters were sending a message to Washington.

-But she said I want to give you the public option.
+They asked for change, but she said I wanted to give you the public option.

 I don't think she ran for the public option.